4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 This ensures overview and easy altering of the configuration.

 One way to store configuration parameters, is to keep them in `JSON` files and read these files in the application code.
-These files may be stores in folder under `src`, e.g. ``src/.config/config_a.json`` as suggested above.
+These files may be stored in a folder under `src`, e.g. ``src/.config/config_a.json`` as suggested above.

 Another way of storing configuration parameters, is to define